orionsoti/ANDIE/README.md

 >> *Testing:* Tested on images of various sizes.
 Tested alongside other filters and actions.
 >>
 >> *Errors:* No known errors.
 ---

+## Testing:
+>Please navigate to the Andie Project Testing Doccumentation in contained in the andie folder for extensive testing
+>of GUI any code refactoring and Testing with outside sources (Flatmates) for feedback and suggestions.
+>Testing Doccumnet Completed by: Tyler Birkett
+>JUnit Testing for Part 1 Completed by: Tyler Birkett
+>JUnit Testing for Part 2 Completed by: Liam Hayward
+---